HaiyongJiang/3DHumanSynthesis/README.md

 Place these two files under `datageneration/smpl_data` folder.

 b) With the same credentials as with the SURREAL dataset, you can download the remaining necessary SMPL data and place it in `datageneration/smpl_data`.
+This includes the motion capture data (MoCap), including the pelvis position (trans) and the poses (poses) for a list of sequences.
+There are also regression_verts, and joint_regressor to build the connection with joints.
+Another important information is the shapes (maleshapes, femaleshapes) from real persons.

 ``` shell
 ./download_smpl_data.sh /path/to/smpl_data yourusername yourpassword